Lake of the Ozarks: History

 At the time of construction, Lake of the Ozarks was the largest man-made lake in the United States and one of the largest in the world.
 It was created to provide hydroelectric power for customers of Union Electric, but it quickly became a significant tourist destination.
 Most of its shoreline is privately owned, unlike many flood-control lakes in the region that were constructed by the U.S. Army Corps of Engineers.
 The relatively stable surface elevation has created conditions suitable for private development within a few feet of the shoreline.
-Over 70,000 homes are along the lake, many of which are vacation homes.
-The lake is now a major resort area, and more than 5 million people visit annually.

 In 2011, the Federal Energy Regulatory Commission (FERC) renewed the lease for the power plant operated by Ameren Missouri.
 In the process, the FERC determined that numerous homes and structures were encroaching on utility land in violation of federal regulations.
 According to the Boston Globe, this issue "has triggered panic in the area's lakefront communities and led to a growing battle among regulators, a utility company, land attorneys, and the state's congressional delegation."

-In 2015, FERC issued an order allowing Ameren Missouri to pursue permits for about 215 structures that were termed as "nonconforming."
+In 2015, FERC issued an order allowing Ameren Missouri to pursue permits for about 215 structures that were termed as "nonconforming".
 Those were the structures remaining in limbo after Ameren was given approval to redraw the project lines encompassing Lake of the Ozarks.

-Recently, the lake has been impacted by several extreme weather events.
-In 2019, the lake was hit by the floods.
+The lake has been impacted by several extreme weather events.
+In 2019, the lake was hit hard during the Midwest floods.
 In 2021, the lake froze over during a cold wave, the first time the lake had frozen over in 20 years, according to Ameren Missouri.
 In 2022, the lake levels were low due to a drought.

 Geography

-The Lake of the Ozarks is located within the Ozark Mountains, with Bagnell Dam lying at an elevation of 659 ft above sea level.
+The Lake of the Ozarks is located on the Ozark Plateau, with Bagnell Dam lying at an elevation of 659 ft above sea level.
 It lies in central Missouri on the Salem Plateau of the Ozarks.
 The lake extends across four Missouri counties, from Benton County in the west through Camden and Morgan Counties to Miller County in the east.

 The reservoir is impounded at its northeastern end by Bagnell Dam, and the Osage River is both its primary inflow and outflow.
 Long and winding in shape, the lake consists of the main, 93 mi Osage River channel and several arms, each fed by a different tributary.
 The southwestern arm is fed by the Niangua and Little Niangua rivers, the southeastern arm by Grandglaize Creek, and the northern arm by several streams including Gravois, Indian, and Little Gravois creeks.
+The Osage River feeds into the lake at the most western arm of the lake east of Warsaw, Missouri, beyond that is Lake Truman.
 Many smaller tributaries also drain into the lake, creating numerous small coves and indentations in its shore.
 As a result, the lake has around 1150 mi of shoreline.